 Finally the real psychometric tests – I suspect the job-ranking test might be a form of psychometric exercise too.
 Answering the questions isn’t difficult; indeed, the tester asked me not to think too hard but to go with my first response to any question.

 By the end of the four-hour test session I was emotionally drained, physically exhausted, thirsty and hungry.
 After a 30-minute lunch break I returned for a task-specific question and answer session.

 A few days later an industrial psychiatrist called me to discuss the tests.
 He discussed my longer-term career prospects and plans and made suggestions that I hadn’t otherwise considered.
 I worried the tests might show him that I was an employment basket case – or worse.
 In fact the news was largely positive and insightful.
 It turns out I’m far better at certain things that I previously thought.
 As it happens I got the job, but that’s another story.

-Going purely on my experience, I can see some merit in the ideas behind this kind of testing.
+Going purely on my personal experience, I can see some merit in the ideas behind this kind of testing.
 Personality is the most important factor when hiring an executive, more important than skills and experience and as important as aptitude.
 It makes sense to establish objective benchmarks that go beyond the kind of human prejudices we can all be, even unwittingly, guilty of.
 I have two concerns.
 First, despite what the professionals say, it is possible for people to learn how to answer psychometric tests in a way that portrays them in a favourable light.

 Most tests ask you to rate things on a scale of 1 to 5 – if you want to get a good job make sure the bulk of your answers cluster around the centre of this range.

 On the other hand minor alarm bells ring if you fail to tick any extreme answers.
-Wareham also said the tests quickly detect any dishonesty by cross-referencing, so answer truthfully or you’ll be exposed as a phony.
+Wareham also said the tests quickly detect any dishonesty by cross-referencing; answer truthfully or you’ll be exposed as a phony.